-Everyone hates a screaming kid on an airplane.
+Everyone hates a screaming kid on an airplane, especially this year when travel is anticipated to be extremely chaotic.
 But you know who hates a screaming kid on an airplane the most?
 The parents.
 Believe me, we don’t want our kids unhappy and uncomfortable and disrupting the whole plane.
 Sure, kids cry, and sometimes, there’s nothing you can do but attempt every trick up your sleeve to settle them … and of course, the tricks don’t always work.

-Keeping my son happily entertained on the airplane is always my goal, and I do everything I can to keep him content and quiet for the duration of the flight by stocking up on snacks, drinks, diapers, and wipes and keeping a change of clothes close in case there’s an accident.
-But on top of all that, I now travel with a backpack full of items that help make the trip go smoother for everyone: me, my son and my fellow passengers.
+Keeping my kids happily entertained on the airplane is always my goal, and I do everything I can to keep them content and quiet for the duration of the flight by stocking up on snacks, drinks, diapers, and wipes and keeping a change of clothes close in case there’s an accident.
+But on top of all that, I now travel with a backpack full of items that help make the trip go smoother for everyone: me, my kids and my fellow passengers.
 So what’s in my backpack?
-Here are some of the items I never get on a plane without—and that in my experience help keep kids quiet on the plane:
+Here are some of the compact, travel-friendly items I never get on a plane without—and that in my experience help keep kids quiet on the plane:

 The best way to have an easy flight with your little one?
 Get them to sleep!
 Easier said than done, but the Fly Tot really helps.
 Placing this inflatable cushion at the end of a seat essentially turns a coach seat into a first-class seat for kids.
 Kids can lie down flat and sleep comfortably.
 Thanks to the Fly Tot, Jack has sometimes slept for three-plus hours on a plane, which has been amazing…for everyone!

 A lie-flat seat is great, but a small pillow is the cherry on top for a comfortable sleep.
-We never travel without ours for Jack.
-When I was nursing him, a small pillow was great for propping up my arm or placing beneath his head.
-The Casper Nap Pillow is a great option.
-It’s machine-washable so you can keep it clean between plane rides.
+We never travel without ours for our kids.
+When I was nursing them, a small pillow was great for propping up my arm or placing beneath their head.
+My kids prefer an actual rectangular pillow to a neck pillow and this one is very compact and is machine-washable so you can keep it clean between trips.

 While we try to limit screen time when we’re at home, the airplane is a different story.
-Jack gets to watch his favorite movies and TV shows (Curious George and Paw Patrol, mostly) when he flies.
+The kids get to watch their favorite movies and TV shows (Curious George and Paw Patrol, mostly) when he flies.
 This AVAWO iPad case is perfect for his use.
-The foam offers tons of cushiony protection for the many bumps, scrapes and falls that the iPad endures in Jack’s hands, and there’s a convenient handle for him to carry the iPad around with.
-The handle also folds back and turns into a stand so that the iPad can be propped up while he’s watching.
-At $14.99, this was an easy one.
+The foam offers tons of cushiony protection for the many bumps, scrapes and falls that the iPad endures in little hands, and there’s a convenient handle for them to carry the iPad around with.
+The handle also folds back and turns into a stand so that the iPad can be propped up while they’re watching.

-Jack needed headphones to use with his iPad on the airplane, and after plenty of research, I decided on this pair from Snug Play+.
+The kids needed headphones to use with their iPads on the airplane, and after plenty of research, I decided on this pair from Snug Play+.
 They have a volume-limiting feature, which was the number-one thing I was looking for (so his little ears don’t accidentally get blasted).
 They fold in half so they’re easy to pack and you can’t beat the price.
 Also, I love the assortment of fun colors!

 These Melissa + Doug activity pads are perfect for the plane!
 You just fill the pen up with water and then ‘paint’ on the reusable pages to reveal the hidden pictures beneath.
 When the water dries, the colors disappear so the pad can be used over and over again.
 The best part is that this is truly a no-mess activity!